-I work with several French and Swiss guys and every once in a while, they’ll tell me about a dish I’ve never heard of.
-This dish, the Tartiflette, is a potato and cheese dish served in the ski resorts in the Swiss Alps.
+I work with several French and Swiss guys and every once in a while, they’ll tell me about recipes I should try.
+This recipe, the Tartiflette, is a potato and cheese dish served in the ski resorts in the Swiss Alps.
 Very popular with the younger skiers, a combination of potatoes, bacon, and cheese it’s basically the cheese fries of Switzerland, only about a thousand times better.

 - 8 oz bacon, cut into ½ inch slices